 Western Barred Bandicoots are the smallest species of bandicoot, weighing approximately 220 grams.
 As with many species of Australian mammals, the distribution of Western Barred Bandicoots has contracted dramatically since European settlement.
 The primary cause of the disappearance of Western Barred Bandicoots is thought to be predation by foxes and feral cats.

 AWC successfully reintroduced Western Barred Bandicoots to Faure Island in 2005.
 AWC ecologists conduct annual monitoring programs, employing techniques such as spotlighting and trapping, to monitor the status of this population.
 A reintroduction of Western Barred Bandicoots to Mt Gibson Wildlife Sanctuary began in 2017.
-Monitoring to date indicates that this population is establishing well, with further translocations of this species conducted in 2018 and planned for 2019, Because of the large size of the feral predator-free enclosure on Mt Gibson, it is estimated that this project will increase the global population size of the species by 30%.
-AWC further plans to reintroduce the species to Pilliga and Mallee Cliffs (NSW).
+Monitoring to date indicates that this population is establishing well, with further translocations of this species conducted in 2018 and 2019.
+Because of the large size of the feral predator-free enclosure on Mt Gibson, it is estimated that this project will increase the global population size of the species by 30%.
 AWC contributes expert advice to the Shark Bay Mammals Recovery Team, which oversees nation-wide conservation efforts for Western Barred Bandicoots and other species.

 The primary cause of the disappearance of Western Barred Bandicoots from the mainland is thought to be predation by foxes and feral cats.
 In the past, modification of vegetation by land clearance, rabbits, stock and changed fire regimes would have accelerated declines.
 Current threats include the risk that feral predators will gain access to ‘mainland island’ populations, and reduced rainfall due to climate change which may adversely affect populations in Shark Bay.